cryostatio/cryostat-legacy/COMMANDS.md

     The syntax of the overall events string is `event1,event2,event3`, for N >= 1 events.

+    The event string may also be provided in the form `template=Foo`.
+This format allows preset configurations of events and options to be enabled.

     The eventID is the fully qualified event name.
 For information about the events and options available, see `list-event-types` or `search-events`.
     ###### see also